SunHaozhe/SunHaozhe.github.io/_posts/2020-04-12-time-series.md

 Then we can use `np.mean()`, `np.std()`, `np.max()`, etc. to extract statistics from the obtained envelope.

 The envelope calculation is also a common technique in computing tempo (每分钟节拍数，beats per minute) and rhythm (节奏，韵律) features.
-The tempogram (which estimates the tempo of a sound over time) can be calculated by using the `librosa` library.
+The tempogram (which estimates the tempo of a sound over time) can be calculated by using the `librosa` package.

-Some basics of the `librosa` library,
+Some basics of the `librosa` package,

 * The sampling rate, sometimes denoted by `sr`, is a positive integer which indicates the number of samples per second of a time series.
 * A frame is a short slice of a time series used for analysis purposes.
 This usually corresponds to a single column of a spectrogram matrix.